- Symptoms of Eczema

 Although study results have been mixed, there is some evidence Evening primrose oil may be effective in eczema.

-It can be applied to irritated skin as it’s soothing, or it can be taken orally as a supplement owing to its anti-inflammatory properties.
+It can be applied to irritated skin as it’s soothing, or it can be taken orally as a supplement to benefit from its anti-inflammatory properties.

 Evening primrose oil contains omega-6 fatty acid called GLA.
 It’s thought sufferers may have problems producing GLA in their bodies.